ForwardTech-Solutions/prayerSaaS/README.md

         - an accurate list of groups pops up
         - if one is clicked, emails are sent
             - email contains the prayer data (description, author, group)
+- redirect page
+    - make sure the feedback is accurate
+    - make sure it redirects correctly

+- QR Object
+    -QR Image displays

 ## bugs:
-   - currentUser gets replaced with [ ] (blank) sometimes
+   - currentUser gets replaced with [ ] (blank) sometimes ((on dashboard))
-   - email response says "Successful" on any network reply
+   - email response ((on email signup)) page says "Successful" on any network reply
-   - clicking on one list link (on the sidebar) and then a different one does not change the screen, only the URL
+   - clicking on one list link ((on the sidebar)) and then a different one does not change the screen, only the URL
-   - you can have duplicates prayers in a list and can do so by adding them to a list
+   - you can have duplicates prayers in a list and can do so by just adding them to a list again